What is Zofran?

 The terrible truth is that GlaxoSmithKline has marketed this drug as the cure for morning sickness to pregnant women without studying the fetal risks associated with taking the drug.
 A quick search on the Internet describes the use of the drug to combat nausea (not specifically for morning sickness in pregnant women) without mentioning any links to birth defects or warning pregnant women who are considering using the drug for morning sickness of potential risks.

 If you or someone you know suspects a link between taking Zofran during pregnancy and a birth defect in their baby, Wolf & Pravato is now accepting Zofran case referrals.
 Revision surgeries and medical expenses associated with birth defects can be enormous and create financial burdens for families.
-The lost income, the extreme pain, suffering and physical damages make these cases complex, but our legal team at Wolf & Pravato has the experience and the financial resources to take on these giant companies and to win the case for you, or for your loved one.
+The lost income, the extreme pain, suffering and physical damages make these cases complex, but our legal team at Law Offices of Wolf & Pravato has the experience and the financial resources to take on these giant companies and to win the case for you, or for your loved one.

 Call 1-954-633-8270 for a free consultation to discuss your rights.
 We will help you achieve justice.
 Justice is not automatic – let us fight for you.